aleventhal/aria-annotations/README.md

 *   User issues command to navigate to previous/next annotated content (e.g. next commented text)
 *   User issues command to navigate to previous/next annotation body (e.g. next comment)
-*   User issues one of the above commands, but filtered by annotation purpose (e.g. navigate between text linked to a comment section, or navigate between comment sections)
+*   User issues one of the above commands, but filtered by annotation purpose (e.g. navigate between text linked to a comment or navigate between comments)
 *   User issues command to navigate from annotation body to the annotated content, or vice-versa
 *   User adjusts setting for annotation verbosity in screen reader, e.g. all, shortened, none.
 Screen reader adjusts output, e.g. in shortened Braille "has comments" becomes something like "\*ct", audio output utilizes an earcon/sound.